 - Maintains safe operations by adhering to safety procedures and regulations.

-- Maintains equipment by completing preventive maintenance requirements; following manufacturer’s instructions; troubleshooting malfunctions; calling for repairs.
+- Maintains equipment by following manufacturer’s instructions; troubleshooting malfunctions; calling for maintenance.

 - Maintains continuity among work shifts by documenting and communicating actions, irregularities, and continuing needs.